Compare Merchant Cash Advance Quotes

 What Is Merchant Cash Advance

-4. Factor rate: The factor rate is a multiplier that decides the repayment amount.
+4. Factor rate: The factor rate is the fee charged by the MCA provider for its service, which decides the total repayment amount.
 For example, a factor rate of 1.3 means that for every £1 borrowed, the business will repay £1.30.

 According to Gov.uk, SMEs can easily get £10,000 to £400,000 worth of Merchant Cash Advance in the UK.

-Consider a small restaurant needing £50,000 to renovate its dining area.
+Consider a small UK-based restaurant needing £50,000 to renovate its dining area.
 It opts for an MCA.
-The provider advances £50,000 upfront, and in exchange, the restaurant agrees to pay back 12% of its daily credit card shares, until the advance plus fees is paid.

 Do you need a Merchant Cash Advance?